Legal Theories That Create Personal Injury Liability

 Vicarious Liability

-Typically, you can only hold the party who caused your injury liable for your economic and non-economic damages.
+Typically, you can only hold the party that caused your injury liable for your economic and non-economic damages.
 However, there are situations in which another party could share liability for the harm caused by another person.
+An example is an employer being held financially responsible for the damages caused by an employee acting within the ordinary course of employment.

 For instance, an employee in a grocery store drops food on the floor and fails to clean it up.
 As a result, a customer slips and falls, causing an injury.
 Therefore, the grocery store owner could be liable for the damages caused by their employee failing to clean up the mess or providing adequate warning of a hazard or dangerous condition.